cinemascience/website/docs/source/tutorial_viewers.rst

     :scale: 90%
     :align: left

 Under the parallel coordinates, the default tab is the **Image Spread** component.
 The image spread includes controls to change the image size, the results per page, and the sort variable and order.
 Let's switch to the **Big Bogus 2** database.
 It has several additional axes of (bogus) variables and more images than can fit in a single page.
-Note that Cinema\:Explorer switches between Canvas and SVG versions to accommodate the size of the database.
+Note that CinemaExplorer switches between Canvas and SVG versions to accommodate the size of the database.

 .. image:: images/BigBogus2Overview.png
     :width: 98%